Epiq122/ecomm/ecomm-be/docs/project-documentation.md

 - Category (standalone entity)
 - Product (references Category in a many-to-one relationship)
+- User (with roles and addresses)
+- Address (many-to-many relationship with User)

 Future implementations will include additional entities and their relationships.